GeekyAnts/NativeBase-KitchenSink/README.md

 **Method One**

-*	Open the project in XCode from **ios/NativebaseKitchenSink.xcodeproj**
+*	Open the project in Xcode from **ios/NativebaseKitchenSink.xcodeproj**.

 *	Hit the play button.

 **Method Two**

-*	Run the following command in your terminal
+*	Run the following command in your terminal.

 ```sh
 $ react-native run-ios